What Happened to Chuck Norris? His Life After “Walker, Texas Ranger”

 The jokes originally focused on Vin Diesel, mocking the dissonance between his tough-guy image and his role in the family comedy The Pacifier.
 But the internet hive-mind decided Diesel wasn’t mythic enough to sustain the humor.
 They needed someone who represented an older, more immutable standard of toughness.

+A user poll was conducted to select a new subject, and Chuck Norris won by a landslide.
+Suddenly, “Chuck Norris Facts” were everywhere.
 The jokes followed a specific format of reversal or hyperbole that elevated Norris to godhood.
 “Chuck Norris doesn’t flush toilets, he scares the shit out of them.”
 “When the Boogeyman goes to sleep every night, he checks his closet for Chuck Norris.”
 “Chuck Norris’s tears cure cancer, but he is so badass he has never cried.”

 By 2006, the phenomenon had exploded beyond internet forums into mainstream culture.
 The jokes were being repeated on playgrounds, in office break rooms, and on late-night talk shows.
 For Millennials and Gen Z, the Chuck Norris Facts became more culturally significant than any of his actual films.
+A generation knew Chuck Norris as an invincible meme before they ever saw Walker Texas Ranger.

 The critical moment came in how Norris responded to this phenomenon.
 Initially, he didn’t understand the humor and was somewhat confused by jokes that mocked his intelligence.
-But instead of issuing cease-and-desist letters or publicly complaining (which would have turned the internet against him), Norris embraced the memes.

-He began reading his favorite facts on talk shows.
-He stated that his favorite was “They tried to carve Chuck Norris’s face into Mount Rushmore, but the granite wasn’t hard enough for his beard.”
+But instead of issuing cease-and-desist letters or publicly complaining, Norris embraced the memes.
+He began reading his favorite facts on talk shows, citing “They tried to carve Chuck Norris’s face into Mount Rushmore, but the granite wasn’t hard enough for his beard” as a personal favorite.

 This acceptance transformed him from the butt of the joke into the owner of the joke.
 In 2009, he published The Official Chuck Norris Fact Book: 101 of Chuck’s Favorite Facts and Stories, effectively claiming copyright over the folklore that had been created about him.